New York—April 14, 2012

 "Rules don't apply to people like you, Little Avi," Reg had said to me.
 Thinking of it now, I just shudder.

-"Under things to investigate, we need to include how the information about Ralston and the v-boys got online," Ang points out.
+"Under things to investigate, we need to include how the information about Winston and the V-boys got online," Ang points out.

-Brian looks inscrutable, (another word I don't get to use often) except that his eyes unconsciously shift to where Rory is, and Maria nervously runs her hands through her masses of hair and heads to her own room.
-Had Selena told her before they broke up?
+Brian looks inscrutable, (another word I don't get to use often) except that his eyes unconsciously shift to where Ric is, and Maria nervously runs her hands through her masses of hair and heads to her own room.
+Had Selina told her before they broke up?

 "Yeah," he says too quickly, jumping up and proving that he isn't actually chained to his laptop.